About Us

 Moreover, in June of 2023, I completed the L.E.G.S.® Applied Ethology Family Dog Mediation® Professional Course, earning the Family Dog Mediator Certification and becoming a Licensed FDM in their Dog Training division.

-I am committed to helping all dogs, from reactive and aggressive individuals to bright-eyed green behind the ear’s puppies, embark on a transformative journey towards better behavior and understanding.
-Our approach is fueled by a relentless pursuit of knowledge and expertise, constantly elevating our skills and techniques.
+I am committed to helping all dogs, from reactive and aggressive to bright-eyed green behind the ear’s puppies.
+My approach is fueled by a relentless pursuit of knowledge and expertise, constantly elevating my skills and techniques.
 I firmly believe that growth in this industry is not just a goal but a necessity, ensuring the services offered meet the highest standards of dog welfare and customer satisfaction in an industry heavily unregulated.

 I am dedicated to making a difference in the lives of both dogs and their owners, and I am excited to share this journey with you.